Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 While the kits direct users to use the product consistently even when there are no breakouts, remember that their goal is to sell more of their product.
 Instead, once the initial battle with acne is under control use it once a week to manage the skin's oil production.
 Daily use can be limited to those times when breakouts are known to occur.
 Learn how your skin responds to the treatment and work with that after researching acne with a doctor or a reputable website.

 French women are known for taking great care of their skin by drinking plenty of water, eating their vegetables, and incorporating healthy movement into their daily life, not by wearing gobs of makeup.
 Cultivate an inner glow by taking care of your health.
-Walking and bike riding are not only free, but they save money in health care costs and gasoline.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.